soolstafir/Pneumonia-WSMIS/README.md

 # Weakly Supervised Medical Images Segmentation

-This is an implementation of the [Weakly-Supervised Segmentation for DiseaseLocalization in Chest X-Ray Images](https://github.com/ucuapps/WSMIS) by Ostap Viniavskiy, Maria Dobko, and Oles Dobosevych.

 ## Overview
 We proposed a three-step approach to weakly-supervised semantic segmentation, which uses only